isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2017-08-08-information-effects.markdown

   swapCbaP           -- (a + b) + b
 ```

+Finally we can implement `nil` using the same trick we did for `zero` -- use
+`trace` to vacuously introduce exactly the type we need, rip out the result, and
+then divergently reconstruct the type that `trace` expects.

 ```haskell
 nil :: U <=> List a
 nil = trace $ do